BIGJRA/BIGJRA.github.io/rejuv.md

 - Thank you!
 (Venam +1)
 - I don't like soda.
 (Neutral)
 - I didn't ask for this.
 (Venam -1, Melia -1)
--   If you have 7 or less Points with Venam, say “what about me and Kanon?” for relationship points with him.
+-   If you have 7 or less Points with Venam, say "what about me and Kanon?" for relationship points with him.

 Relationship Point Choices:
 - What about me?
 (Neutral)
 - What about Kanon and I?
 (Kanon +2)
 - You're gross.
 (Melia -2, Venam -3)

-If you have 7 or less Points with Venam and chose “You're gross” in the last prompt:
+If you have 7 or less Points with Venam and chose "You're gross" in the last prompt:

 Relationship Point Choices: